emporous/universalreference.io/docs/Quick Start/intro.md

 >

-Reviewing the contents of the retrieved manifest, the UOR client published four (4) key items:
+Reviewing the contents of the retrieved manifest, the Emporous client published four (4) key items:

 1. A [Manifest Config](https://oras.land/cli/3_manifest_config/)
 2. A layer for each of the assets contained within the workspace.